 First impressions count, also online.
-It’s free and very simple to sign up for online networking sites and they are great tools for promoting your brand.
-Any typical professional will have a profile with LinkedIn or Facebook, some will have lots more than this.
-As long as you use and maintain your profile in the right manner, you are on to a winner.
+It’s free and straightforward to sign up for online networking sites, and they are great tools for promoting your brand.
+Any typical professional will have a profile on LinkedIn or Facebook; some will have lots more than this.
+As long as you use and properly maintain your profile, you are on to a winner.

 Try googling your name and see what happens.
 Now consider that others (prospective customers, for instance) do the same.
 Are you happy with what they see?
 If you were a client, you would probably want to see a supplier with a professional profile on Linkedin and possibly other platforms.

-I have long been prolific on LinkedIn and used it as a tool for expanding my network and to do research on people and companies.
+I have long been prolific on LinkedIn and used it as a tool for expanding my network and doing research on people and companies.
 I have a large and growing network that has supported me when building this site and even coming up with ideas for posts.
 I set up Undercover Recruiter to promote myself as well as the blog.
-Setting up a blog is optional and perhaps not the first step you want to take, although if you have the time it is definitely worth looking into.
-I promote this blog across a few platforms (mainly LinkedIn, Facebook & Twitter) and try to have exactly the same brand on all of them.
+Setting up a blog is optional and perhaps not the first step you want to take, although if you have the time, it is worth looking into.
+I promote this blog across a few platforms (mainly LinkedIn, Facebook & Twitter) and try to have precisely the same brand on all of them.

 Call to action: